-Kimberly Us is a writer, teacher, speaker and author of the soon-to-be-released novel Bettie Page: Aphrodite Rising.
+Kimberly Us is a writer, teacher, speaker and author of the novel Bettie Page: Aphrodite Rising.
 She writes about mythology, nature, and bold women who drove social change in midcentury America.

 A science and English teacher for over twenty-five years, Kimberly infuses her writing with scholarship and entertaining insights.
 Her love of learning led to a B.S. in Environmental Science and a M.F.A. in Creative Writing from the University of California, Riverside (UCR).